LIFT STATIONS

 Regular Maintenance Tasks

 Once a month, PeopleService checks each lift station’s control box and cleans the float assembly, so they run as efficiently as possible.
-When the sewage pits are serviced, technicians open the large round covers to inspect the pit.
+When the wastewater pits are serviced, technicians open the large round covers to inspect the pit.
 They lift out the float sensors to clean them and verify they are working properly.
-The small rectangular door that some stations have is a check valve that keeps sewage flowing in one direction, like the check valve you might have on your sump pump discharge pipe.
+The small rectangular door that is adjacent to each station covers a check valve that keeps wastewater flowing in one direction, like the check valve you might have on your sump pump discharge pipe.

-The company also schedules a deep cleaning of selected sewage pits each year, rotating through the seven stations.
+The company also schedules a deep cleaning of selected wastewater pits each year, rotating through the seven stations.

 Monitoring

 The time that pumps need to operate on a given day can vary quite a bit across the stations.
-PeopleService monitors the pump stats reported by OmniSite, and so does our volunteer board assistant, using a mobile app from OmniSite.
+An HOA board member reviews the pump stats reported each day by the lift station OmniSite hardware using a mobile app.
 The stats show how many minutes the pumps have run in the last 24-hour period and how many cycles each pump ran during that time.

 The monthly run times captured by PeopleService will show if a pump is running for longer and longer durations, which would indicate a pump may need service or replacement.
 The company holds a spare replacement pump for the smaller size pumps and the larger Silver Maple pumps.
 (These spare pumps belong to the HOA.)